TwinGEO

 Closing Principle

-If you understand the system, the software becomes secondary.
+If you understand the system,

 That is the TwinGEO approach to Digital Twin Systems.